 The results of these analyses indicate that the value and liquidity of the Company's investment portfolio and associated revenues could be significantly impacted by various climate scenarios.
-The Company is currently working with its Investment Managers in order to gain the ability to evaluate and measure both the climate-related challenges and the range of potential outcomes as well as the uncertainty with which the Company may need to contend.
+The Company works closely with its investment managers to evaluate the potential effects of climate-related changes, considering the uncertainty of various related outcomes, that could negatively impact the valuation and future cash flows of its investment holdings.

-Despite these challenges and uncertainties, the range of possibilities suggests that our analytical approach toward a well-diversified investment portfolio and our minimal exposure to direct climate-related risks should continue to enhance the Company's resilience as we adapt to the impacts of climate change.
+Despite these challenges and uncertainties, the range of possibilities suggests that our analytical approach towards a well-diversified investment portfolio and our minimal exposure to direct climate-related risks should continue to enhance the Company's resilience as we adapt to the impacts of climate change.

 The Company also analyzes our business exposure to climate-related risk by closely monitoring our modeled risk to a severe U.S. earthquake event.
-Our internal guidelines call for our probable maximum loss for a 1 in 250-year catastrophic event (a 0.4% chance of occurrence) to be less than 20% of our pre-event capital.
+Our internal guidelines call for our probable maximum loss for a 1 in 250-year catastrophic event (a 0.4% chance of occurrence) to be less than 20% of our pre-event capitol.
 Currently, our reinsurance coverage for such a loss comfortably exceeds that guideline, and we believe that our current reinsurance could withstand a greater than 1 in 1,000-year U.S. earthquake occurrence (a 0.1% chance of occurrence).

-Based on the above modeling, we believe our current level of catastrophic reinsurance is more than adequate to protect the Company from experiencing a rating downgrade, an adverse regulatory action, reputational harm, and/or potential insolvency.
+Based on the above modeling, we believe our current level of catastrophic reinsurance is more than adequate to protect the Company from experiencing a rating downgrade, an adverse regulatory action, reputational harm and/or potential insolvency.